Olivier-Boudeville/OSDL-Orge/src/code/servers/functional-services/database-storage/doc/OrgeDatabase.rst

 Each table field has to respect a specified datatype.
 A datatype can define base constraints, that will be enforced at all times, between transactions.

 Per-field additional constraints can be defined as well.
 This includes:

  - mandatory: the field has to be set (this is the default)
- - optional: the field may be not set
+ - optional: the field may or may not be set

 Identifiers
 ...........

-All main informations are identified by an intentionally meaningless number, to allow all related informations to be changed while preserving the links between entries.
+Main information are identified by an intentionally meaningless number, to allow all related information to be changed while preserving the links between entries.

 This number, the information identifier, is implemented by a simple unsigned integer counter, starting at 1, and incremented for each new entry.
 The related type/format is named ``OrgeIdentifier``.